Mecca Entry Requirements

 Essential resources for your trip.

-Find your country's embassy or consulate in Saudi Arabia
+Contact your country's embassy or consulate in Jeddah or Riyadh for emergency consular assistance.

 Saudi Tourism Authority